LUMII-AILab/Tezaurs/README.md

 ### Available datasets

 1. Wordlists with metadata.
-1. Synonym sets (upcoming).
+1. Synonymic references.
 1. Glosses (upcoming).

 ### Additional datasets

-1. Multi-word expressions (extraced from a balanced 10M text corpus of Latvian).
+1. Multi-word expressions (extraced from a balanced 10M text corpus of Latvian) - under `mwe`.
-1. Mapping of Tēzaurs entries to core WordNet synsets (experimental).
+1. Mapping of Tēzaurs entries to core WordNet synsets (experimental) - under `wordnet`.

-##### Wordlists
+## Wordlists

+### Morphology and other metadata

 See `entries.txt` and `references.txt` under `wordlists`.
 Entries is a list of main headwords.
 References is a list of derivatives of the main headwords.
 Named entities, acronyms, abbreviations, prefixes, etc. are not included.